jrmyok/cdd/README.md

 ## Future Plans

 - Langchain is definitely needed to improve the number of whitepapers puppeteer is able to scrape, since right now only a few whitepapers are being parsed from coingecko.
-- Currently a very simple risk score is being generated, but we can improve this by using more advanced statistical analysis and machine learning techniques.
+- Currently, a very simple risk score is being generated, but we can improve this by using more advanced statistical analysis and machine learning techniques.
 - UI improvements, add more filters and order by options (backend done for this)